randorfer/SCOrchDev-Exception/README.md

 # SCOrchDev-Exception
-PowerShell module for wrapping and handling custom exceptions
+PowerShell module for wrapping and handling custom exceptions!